 The Board of Directors wish to place on record their appreciation for

-Boards, Railways, Banks, Suppliers, Customers and
+Boards, Railways, Banks, Suppliers, Customers and Investors for their

-to acknowledge the continued support and guidance received from the different wings of the
+continued support and guidance received from the different wings of the

 Government of India, particularly from the Ministry of Steel.